scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    macid.draw()

 Finally, as we could in CIDs, we can compute the effects of interventions and find each agent's expected utility in MACIDs.
-For example, the following command tells us that the second player (agent) receives expected utility = -3 given the assigned context.
+For example, the following command tells us that the second player (agent) receives expected utility = -3 (i.e. they will spend 3 years in prison) given that player 1 decides to defect and player 2 decides to cooperate.
 This agrees with the payoff matrix in Figure :ref:`pdfig`.

 .. code-block:: python

-   macid.expected_utility(context={'D1':'d', 'D2': 'c'}, \
+   macid.expected_utility(context={'D1':'d', 'D2': 'c'},
                          agent=2)